axsh/wakame-vdc/docs/content/usage/windows-machine-images.md

 easy-to-automate step.
 The `-done` option tells the build scripts that the required manual step has been done.
 Internally, the scripts keep track of what to do next (or what to confirm has been done) by looking in the file `nextstep` in the build directory.
-Step names that contain the 3 characters "-M-" must be confirmed.
+Step that must be confirmed always contain the 3 characters "-M-" in their step names.
 The contents of `nextstep` is automatically updated to keep track of progress.
 The output from each invocation gives feedback about what needs to be done to continue to the next installation step.

 A formatted log of all the steps and corresponding outputs can be seen by following this link[[TODO]].